 Your marketing plan needs to begin with a frank assessment of your business marketing arena.
 This marketplace snapshot presents what you know about the size, dynamics, and trends of your market, what you face in terms of competition, and what critical issues will affect your ability to sell your products — for better or worse.

 MBA-types call this overview a situation analysis because, to sound like former baseball player Yogi Berra, it analyzes the situation you face as you launch your marketing plan.

-Your customer description: Define your customers in geographic terms (where they live), demographic terms (facts such as age, gender, ethnicity, education level, marital status, income level, and household size), and psychographic terms (lifestyle characteristics, including attitudes, beliefs, and behaviors that affect customer-purchasing patterns).
+Your customer description: Define your customers in geographic terms (where they live), demographic terms (facts such as age, gender, ethnicity, education level, sexual orientation, marital status, income level, and household size), and psychographic terms (lifestyle characteristics, including attitudes, beliefs, and behaviors that affect customer-purchasing patterns).

 How customers divide into market segments: Market segments are comprised of groups of consumers that share similar characteristics.
 For example, women may buy from your company very differently than men do, and buyers from one geographic area may have different product interests than customers from another.
 Midweek customers may be decidedly different than weekend customers.

 Here are a few ways that companies may divide their consumers into market segments:

 Companies selling to consumers may segment customers by gender, age, income, location, or buying habits.

 Business-to-business companies may segment clients by size or type of company, nature of client relationship (contract business versus one-time purchase, for example), or product interest.

 Companies using a number of distribution channels (retail outlets, direct-mail, and e-commerce, for example) may find that customers arriving via specific channels share similarities that make them very different — in terms of product interest and buying patterns — from customers that arrive via other channels.